About community housing

 Redirects

-To support an increase in the number of newly built social houses, from July 2024 HUD is not accepting any new redirects unless by exception.
-This means CHPs need to cap their current number of redirect tenancies as the maximum.
 Tenancies and properties can still be replaced when they become vacant or unavailable over time.
-However, CHPs will not be able to increase their net overall number of redirects.
-HUD may grant a limited number of exceptions on a case-by-case basis.
+However, community housing providers won’t be able to increase their net overall number of redirects.
+We may grant a limited number of exceptions on a case-by-case basis.

 Exceptions

-Redirects: Council housing transferred to a CHP
+Council housing transferred to a community housing provider

 Our focus is on increasing the number of newly built social houses.
+This means our approach to redirects also applies to council housing that’s been transferred to a community housing provider.

 Contact us